Development Workflows

 Running tests and simulations

-By default, the CPU and B32CC tests run in parallel with 4 workers to prevent crashes on machines with low RAM (<16GB), as each simulation uses quite a bit of RAM.
-To adjust the worker count, set the FPGC_TEST_WORKERS environment variable (e.g. export FPGC_TEST_WORKERS=12 in ~/.bashrc)
+By default, the CPU and C tests run in parallel with 4 workers to prevent crashes on machines with low RAM (<16GB), as each simulation uses quite a bit of RAM.
+To adjust the worker count, set the FPGC_TEST_WORKERS environment variable (e.g. export FPGC_TEST_WORKERS=12 in ~/.bashrc).

 CPU tests: